PAL

 3ra–161vb

-‘Conveniens est intelligenti provecundari est ea que ipsi non sunt grata cognat.
+‘Conveniens est intelligenti proverecundari est ea que ipsi non sunt grata cognat.
 Intelligens est qui linguam suam — non dulcescunt.
 Alia translatio primi capituli.
-Bonum domine fuit qui sapientibus perfectis visum est … (3vb) Quidam princeps nomine Albuguafe in libro suo quem scientiarum electionem et verborum nominavit… (4ra) <B>onum quidem fecerunt illi qui perscrutati sunt scientiam philosophie — et abbreviationem, tunc iam sequitur et honestum est ut ponamus hoc finem libri.
+Bonum domine fuit quod sapientibus perfectis visum est … (3vb) Quidam princeps nomine Albuguafe in libro suo quem scientiarum electionem et verborum nominavit… (4ra) <B>onum quidem fecerunt illi qui perscrutati sunt scientiam philosophie — et abbreviationem, tunc iam sequitur et honestum est ut ponamus hoc finem libri.
 Finit liber Ptolomei Pheludensis, qui grece Megasiti, arabice Almagesti, latine Maior perfectus appellatur.’

 = Ptolemy, Almagesti (tr.
 Gerard of Cremona) (A.1.2)